filipwasil/rearwing-glviewer/README.md

 # Rearwing - GL viewer

-Rearwing meant to be an OpenSource API agnostic (OpenGL/Vulkan) data oriented rendering engine with shallow framework layer.
+Rearwing meant to be an OpenSource API agnostic (OpenGL/Vulkan) data oriented rendering engine with shallow framework layer.Its still far away from its main goal, but there are few ideas and features already worth checking out.

 -- Features
 - binary shader loading and generation